vulnerability to mental illness

 Maximizing brain networks engagement via individualized connectome-wide target search

-Arianna Menardi, Davide Momi, Antonino Vallesi, Albert-László Barabási, Emma K. Towlson†, and Emiliano Santarnecchi†.
+Arianna Menardi, Davide Momi, Antonino Vallesi, Albert-László Barabási, Emma K. Towlson†, and Emiliano Santarnecchi†.†These authors contributed equally to this work.

 Brain Stimulation, 2022, 15:1418-1431.